How to Fix Apple Maps Not Working Issue on iPhone?

 Enable Directions on Radio in the Spoken Directions Tab of the iPhone’s Maps Settings

-2. Now select Security & Privacy and open Privacy.
+2. Select Security & Privacy > Privacy.

-4. Then head to Network in Mac’s System Preferences and open Advanced.
+4. Then go to Network > Advanced.

 Renew DHCP Lease on the Mac